 Example; If the key resource of coal is being overused by the present generation, it will lead to its paucity in future.
 When adequate coal will not be available to future generation, the power generation capability wifi be hindered which in turn will affect several infrastructural, industrial and other activities, which in turn will negatively affect the available choices and quality of life of future generations.

-Class 12 Geography Chapter 4 NCERT Extra Questions
+Class 12 Geography Chapter 3 NCERT Extra Questions

-Class 12 Geography Chapter 4 Very Short Answer Type Questions lives so that they can lead a healthy, meaningful, purposeful life with dignity.
+Class 12 Geography Chapter 3 Very Short Answer Type Questions

 Question 1.
 Who introduced the concept of Human development?
 Answer: Dr. Mahbub-ul-Haq introduced the concept of Human development.